twilio-labs/twilio-mixologist/docs/README.md

 The route of the webhook is `/api/webhook/incoming`.
 The `POST` request is being handled in the [incoming webhook file].
 It will perform the following things:

+#### a) If the person messages in the first time in a while and there is more than one event with `isVisible` to `true`:

+* It will prompt the user which event they are at.
+It will remember the order until the person picked an event

+#### b) The user is already registered for an event or there is only one event:

-- parse message to determine intent and which drink is being ordered
+* parse message to determine intent and which drink is being ordered
-- create a [Binding] in [Twilio Notify] for the user
+* create a [Binding] in [Twilio Notify] for the user
-- create an entry in the [Twilio Sync] customer [Map]
+* create an entry in the [Twilio Sync] customer [Map]
-- create an entry in the [Twilio Sync] open orders [List]
+* create an entry in the [Twilio Sync] open orders [List]
-- create an entry in the [Twilio Sync] all orders [List]
+* create an entry in the [Twilio Sync] all orders [List]
-- send reply message to the user via [Twilio Notify]
+* send reply message to the user via [Twilio Notify]

 ### 3. Order created in Twilio Sync List